 The O’Keefe rail trail is relatively flat traversing box-ironbark and yellow gum woodland plus river/waterway reserves.
 The surface is a mixture of gravel types (packed fine to course gravel) plus some asphalt sections in urban areas.
 The older section of the trail (Bendigo-Axedale) is progressively being upgraded.
-Overall, the trail surface is suitable for walking as well as MTB, hybrid, touring bikes, gravel bikes, flat bar or road bikes (depending upon tyres fitted and the rider’s skills).
+Overall, the trail surface is suitable for walking as well as using MTB, hybrid, touring bikes, gravel bikes, flat bar or road bikes (depending upon tyres fitted and the rider’s skills).

-The trail is continious between Bendigo – Axedale – Heathcote, being a total trail distance of approx. 49kms.
+The trail is continuous between Bendigo – Axedale – Heathcote, being a total trail distance of approx. 50kms.